Edugamen/GodotHub-Translation-ES/README.md

   <i>"What if Unity Hub and GitHub Desktop had a baby, but it's adopted?" - Yeah..
 That's exactly it.</i>
 </p>

-> ⚠️ **Note:** This app has only been tested on **Windows**.
-I cannot guarantee how it runs or behaves on Linux and macOS.
+> ⚠️ **Note:** This app has only been tested on **Windows, Arch Linux Hyprland and Newest MacOS Version (by a contributor)**.
+I cannot guarantee how it runs or behaves on other Linux Distros or test personally on Mac.
 If you find a bug, please [report it on Issues](https://github.com/RykoTheDev/godothub/issues) or contact me if you'd like to help with cross-platform testing or contributions.

 <p align="center">
   <a href="https://github.com/RykoTheDev/godothub/releases/latest">